 Nuremberg Food & Drink

 1) Mohnfladen: a confection with poppy seed paste and sweetness similar to marzipan.
 It’s topped with buttery streusel.
-Casa Pane, at the Hauptmarkt (main market), bakes my favorite.
+The Hauptmarkt (main market) is the place to look for them.

 2) Schäufele mit Kloß: Pig shoulder.
 Crisped fat sits atop the meat, which falls off the bone.
 I ate my first Schäufele at the Zwingerbar Biergarten (the beer garden atop the bar/nightclub and along the city walls), and you should too.
 This is a very regional dish – you won’t find it in Munich!